Starter4Ten/laboratory-js/README.md

 Server End Points
 -----------------

 As well s the client framework, a server end point is required to log events.
-This end ppint should except a POST request and should record the information supplied in the JSON body of the request.
+This end ppint should accept a POST request and should record the information supplied in the JSON body of the request.
 This which will include the eventName, user's group id, date and time.
+Server end point is not included as part of the API.

+Some basic algorithms for splitting the the user based in to groups will be provided or you can write a custom function to do this for you.
+Another way is to request which group a user is in from your server by supplying a URL that will respond to a GET request supplying the user's group id.

 Analysising the data
 --------------------